-For more ways to increase employee benefits uptake and refine your content, check out our eBook, “26 Ways to Boost Your Benefits Strategy.”
+For more ways to increase employee benefits uptake and refine your content, visit our Resource Library for more practical advice.

 As the UK-based Head of Client Communications, Megan has one clear focus; hone the engagement levels of our clients' benefits platforms and carefully tailor the communication to each workforce.